top of page

 PHASE FOUR

 In January of 2024, Printing By Johnson broke ground on an 800-square-foot warehouse attached to the back of the 4800 Sq.
 Ft.
 Cass Avenue location.
-This expansion will give PBJ the ability to service their customers with quick, efficient, seamless service, as we have done for the last 25 years.
+This expansion will give PBJ the ability to service their customers with quick, efficient, seamless service, as we have done for the last 26 years and to continue Lee Printing Company's commitment to the community since 1889.

-So, forty-one years later, Jim ended up right where he began.
+So, forty-two years later, Jim ended up right where he began.
 With the help of his wife, Jill and their son, John, they created “The American Dream”.

 A special thanks to Arnie Harms for introducing me to printing at the age of 14 and to Beverly and Bill Lesperance for giving a “kid” a chance to prove himself and for instilling a strong work ethic, Bill would always say “Remember you’re only as good as your LAST print job”.